The perfect two week Cambodia itinerary, featuring Phnom Penh, Siem Reap, the Southern islands and Kep and Kampot.

 From Kampot, it’s 45 minutes on a bus to Kep.
 However, for a more scenic route, you can take the Crab Shuttle down the Preaek Tuek Chhu River and out into the Gulf of Thailand.
 I highly recommend this.

 Kep is an old colonial seaside town, perfect for a lazy couple of beach days if you have time, but otherwise, a day here is enough to sample to famous Kep crab and have a dip in the sea.

 If you’re going to splash out I highly recommend you do it here and stay at Knai Bang Chatt, a stunning beachfront luxury retreat, with a beautiful infinity pool.

 To return to Phnom Penh you can take the train from Kampot, or take the bus from Kep or Kampot.
 We opted for the bus, purely because the train wasn’t running on the day we were travelling (they don’t run every day).
 It took 2.5 hours from Kampot to Phnom Penh.

-Back in the capital city, we spent a couple of days exploring, before travelling onto Siem Reap.
-Read about Phnom Penh here.
+Back in the capital city, we spent a couple of days exploring, before travelling to Siem Reap.

-Great little town and home to Cambodia’s main attraction: Angkor Wat.
-We allowed for five days here to fully explore the temples and the beautiful scenery.
-Read about Siem Reap here.
+Siem Reap is a great little town and home to Cambodia’s main attraction: Angkor Wat.
+We allowed five days here to fully explore the temples and the beautiful scenery, but 3-4 is enough to see the highlights.

 From Siem Reap, we considered heading to Battambang before returning to Phnom Penh but decided it would be too rushed.
 So took a bus back to the capital.